-Figure 2 shows the resolution of the energy reconstructed with the method described here and with methods based on the calculation of the number of hit optical channels $(N{ch})$ and total charge $(Q{tot})$ .
+Figure 2 shows the resolution of the energy reconstructed with the method described here and with methods based on the calculation of the number of hit optical channels (N{ch}) and total charge (Q{tot}).
 For the isotropic fluxes in the energy range of $10^{4.4} - 10^{7.4}$ GeV a reconstruction precision of

-Figure 1: Correlation of true muon energy and reconstructed photon density parameter (photon density $N_c$ times optical sensor effective PMT area).
+Figure 1: Correlation of true muon energy and reconstructed photon density parameter (photon density N_c times optical sensor effective PMT area).
 The red line corresponds to the application of eq.
 (1).
 It overestimates the value of the photon density parameter somewhat when compared to the detailed simulation.

-0.3 in $log{10}(E [GeV])$ is achieved.
-This is close to the theoretically achievable (determined by the uncertainty related to stochastic nature of energy losses).
-For the atmospheric neutrino fluxes this energy range increases to $10^{3.6} - 10^{7.6}$ GeV (this may also be due to somewhat reduced statistics at lower energies).
+0.3 in log10(E [GeV]) is achieved.
+This is close to the theoretically achievable (due to uncertainty related to stochastic nature of energy losses).
+For the atmospheric neutrino fluxes this energy range increases to $10^{3.6} - 10^{7.6}$ GeV.
 At low energies the resolution worsens due to a reduced dependence of muon energy losses on muon energy below the critical energy.
 This may potentially be improved by using the observed muon track length as an additional energy-correlated parameter.
 At high energies one expects the nearby optical sensors to be saturated, leading to increased systematic uncertainties and, in turn, to reduced energy reconstruction precision.
 This will likely improve with more detailed corrections of the saturated behavior taken in the account.